isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Flag throwing default constructors

-### <a name="Rc-default"></a>C.45: Don't define a default constructor that only initializes data members; use in-class member initializers instead
+### <a name="Rc-default"></a>C.45: Don't define a default constructor that only initializes data members; use default member initializers instead

 ##### Reason

-Using in-class member initializers lets the compiler generate the function for you.
+Using default member initializers lets the compiler generate the function for you.
 The compiler-generated function can be more efficient.

 ##### Example, bad